 The jailer puts Paul and Silas WAY back into the inner part of the dungeon and puts them into stocks.

-Since the Roman officials were well aware these men were followers of Christ, the jailer was likely familiar with the empty tomb of Jesus and wasn’t taking any chances with these two followers of His.
+Since the Roman officials were well aware these men were followers of Yeshua, the jailer was likely familiar with the empty tomb of Yeshua and wasn’t taking any chances with these two followers of His.

 God Inhabits the Praises of His People – Paul and Silas Prayed and Praised

 They notice, like these prisoners in the jail with Paul and Silas, when you have faith in the fire!
 People see Yeshua in you when your prison doesn’t dictate your praise!People see Yeshua in you when your prison doesn't dictate your praise!
 Click To Tweet

 When you give God your faith and your praises in your circumstances, He shows up!
 Not tomorrow, not next week.
 He shows up suddenly!

 Now He could have just opened up the prison doors and broken the bonds and set the prisoners free, but this earthquake tells us that God wanted everyone to know He was at work.

 And He is at work in your prison too…suddenly!